shartman82/kermitthefog.github.io/README.md

-# bt_scratchpad
+# kermitthefog scratchpad
-This is a scratchpad.
+This repo is a scratchpad.
 Anything in this repo should be considered WIP.